 Changes to State law effective on January 1, 2001 require LAFCOs to study the service relationships between agencies providing municipal services within different sub-regions in each county prior to the periodic review of adopted spheres of influence.
-In this report, discussion of service review determinations precedes recommendations for the sphere of influence of the public agencies under study, the Stinson Beach County Water District, the Stinson Beach Fire Protection District, and County Service Area #33.
+In this report, discussion of service review determinations precedes recommendations for the sphere of influence of the public agency under study, the Muir Beach Community Services District.